jmperafan/Analyzing-Data/exercises/exercises.md

 ### **3.2 The Next Birthday?**
-Your company wants a dashboard that shows what birthdays or anniversaries are coming up this month.
+Your company wants a dashboard that shows how many days until the next birthdays or anniversaries.
 The data looks something like this:

 ```
 employee_id, birthday, anniversary